sidsbrmnn/jwt_decode/README.md

 # jwt_decode

-A easy dart package to decode jsonwebtokens, and to chack and give its expiry dates.
+A easy dart package to decode JSON Web Tokens, and to check and give its expiry dates.

 ## Using